Dal27/LetterboxdCollate/README.md

 ## The Technology

 LetterboxdCollate leverages the OpenAI API, a cutting-edge language model, to generate personalized movie recommendations based on your Letterboxd profile data.
 Its intuitive interface seamlessly integrates with Letterboxd, making it easy to discover new films and explore your cinematic world.

-## The Call to Action

-Ready to experience the future of movie recommendations?
-Visit our website and sign up for early access to LetterboxdCollate.
-Discover the films you'll love with the power of AI.